yuvaldori/gigaspaces-wiki-jekyll/xap101adm/web-management-data-grid-view.markdown

 # Navigation
 {%endcomment%}

-The Data Grid view provides Space and Space instance navigation, for querying data and viewing class metadata.
+The `Spaces` view provides Space and Space instance navigation, for querying data and viewing class metadata.
 Select a "Space" or press the arrow to drill down into the Space instances of each Space (cluster).

 # Overview